 Instead, focus on the key points and use a maximum of 5-8 words placed towards the centre and bottom of the screen.
 Avoid being overly promotional in the wording, but instead draw people to a ‘swipe up’ button for more information.

 This video Ad by Netflix does a really great job of this.
 It puts the brand name front and centre and relies on the imagery within the video to communicate what Netflix offers.

-Having said that, evidently 40% of users watch Stories without sound, and as such, it is important not to rely solely on the perfect theme tune to set the tone.
+Having said that, evidently, 40% of users watch Stories without sound, and as such, it is important not to rely solely on the perfect theme tune to set the tone.
 Make headlines BOLD.
 Use dynamic and powerful imagery.
-Create moving animations which set the mood and draw viewers in.
+Create moving animations that set the mood and draw viewers in.

 We love this Ad from Calm.
 Whether you watch it with sound on or off it speaks to the viewer, evoking an emotional response through the heated flame visuals and crackling fire sounds.

 You don’t always need to focus an ad on one product or offering.
 Carousel ads are a great way to highlight multiple pieces of information or collections.